TypiCMS/Base/README.md

 ### Assets

 Assets are managed with [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).
-In order to work on assets, you need to install [Node.js](http://nodejs.org), then enter your website folder and run these commands:
+In order to work on assets, you need to install [Node.js](http://nodejs.org), then go to your website folder and run these commands:

 1. Install npm packages (in directory **node_modules**)